sujithachuthan/certificates/README.md

-Please refer to this folder for list of some certificates & paper presented.
+Please refer to this folder for list of some project certificates & paper presented.